ackermannd/PHP-File-Finder/README.md

 File Finder
 ===========

-An extensible PHP class to identify a specific set of files in a directory
+An extensible PHP class to identify a specific set of files in a directory.

 Basic Usage